Message Exchange for Social Care and Health: certificate guidance

 If renewing an expiring/expired DigiCert certificate, after you have received your NHS Digital signed certificate and built the keystore, please ensure that you update the Primary URL in your MESH client’s configuration file to https://mesh-sync.spineservices.nhs.uk as you will not be able to connect to the previous URL with the new certificate.

-Use the Certificate Enrolment Tool for access to MESH via HSCN/N3/Internet
+Use the Certificate Enrolment Tool for access to MESH via HSCN/Internet

-The certificate generated through the Certificate Enrolment Tool lasts for three years.
-It is the responsibility of the organisation to renew certificates to ensure MESH connection.
+A MESH certificate will last for three years and it is the responsibility of the organisation to renew certificates to ensure connection to the service.
 If your certificate expires, you will no longer have access to MESH, with immediate effect.

 Step 1